Soledad Miranda

 The Castilian

 The Castilian and Pyro are two films Soledad appeared in for American expatriate producer Sidney Pink.
 The former, about a nobleman leading his people against invaders, takes a look at the medieval Spanish wars between the Moors and the Christians.
 Filmed in 1962 at the actual sites in Spain where the historical events unfolded, it was released internationally between 1963-1966.
 Soledad plays a Castilian woman who is to be given to the Moors to appease them.
-(This annual tradition was known as the "Tribute of 100 Maidens" during the Islamic invasion.)
-She later appears as part of a group of young women who strip and bathe in a public stream to distract invading troops from the surprise military rebuttal of their men folk.
+(This tradition, known as the Tribute of 100 Maidens, was an urban legend during the Islamic invasion.)
+She later appears as part of a group of young women who strip and bathe in a public stream to distract invading troops from the surprise counterattack by their men.
 Frankie Avalon appears as a traveling minstrel who narrates the story.
 In his autobiography So You Want to Make Movies: My Life as an Independent Film Producer, Sidney Pink relates the numerous frustrations of working on this movie and especially cites Espartaco Santoni as a terrible person to work with.
 Teresa Velázquez must have liked him, though, for they got married after working together in this movie.

 Soledad fans should see it because: Soledad has a small part, but this was one of the major movies she appeared in as it has several international stars.
 It's also how Sidney Pink discovered her, which led to her much larger role in Pyro.
 Also of interest is that Soledad looks much more buxom and healthy than in her final (and more famous) films.